Enquil/rtr_v5/README.md

     * Tests

 #### Sprint 3, 26/6-3/7

-    * Delete Functionality for users
+    * Update and Delete Functionality for users
     * Style templates
     * Tests

 ### Omitted functionality

 Due to time-constraints, i chose to omit the following functionality that was originally planned:

 * Comment reply system
 * News-api, have not recieved a reply about extra requests still
+* Removed cloudinary image fields for posts, this is due to switching to function views and i did not have time to learn the differences in how forms are handled

 ## Models